Nlorio/election-forecast/README.md

 	- Attempt to aggregate polls data with PredictIt markets
 	- Failed -- finding common grounds between the datasets is very difficult without an enormous amount of repetitiveness

+- data_visualization.ipynb
+	- Data visualization for predictit data and RCP data
+	- this notebook requires the .csv with nfile name 'xxx_538.csv'

 ## Cleaned Data